 ON THIS PAGE: You will read about your medical care after treatment is completed, and why this follow-up care is important.
 To see other pages, use the menu.

 Care for people diagnosed with mastocytosis doesn’t end when active treatment has finished.
 Your health care team will continue to manage any side effects, monitor your overall health, and check to make sure a mastocytosis-related cancer has not returned.
 This is called follow-up care.

-This plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years.
-Follow-up visits will include blood tests and possibly scans or other imaging studies.
-Normally, follow-up visits are most frequent in the first three years after treatment, but patients are encouraged to have lifelong, follow-up care.
+Your follow-up visits will include blood tests and possibly scans or other imaging studies.
+Normally, follow-up visits are most frequent in the first 3 years after treatment, but patients are encouraged to have lifelong follow-up care.
 Learn more about the importance of follow-up care.

 Managing long-term and late side effects